Updated August 16, 2023

 It is very easy to subtract dates in Excel.
 We just have to enter an End date and Start date in individual cells and subtract one cell from the other, i.e., End date with a Start date, to get the desired output.

 You can also supply dates directly into the formula or with the help of the DATE or DATEVALUE function.

 Apply Subtraction Method, i.e., H16-I16

 Things to Remember

 Excel has an order of Operations (when Using Parenthesis () & mathematical operations)

-i.e. If anything, inside of parenthesis is calculated first in the formula.
-Later multiplication and division are performed next and at last Addition and subtraction
+i.e., If anything, the inside of the parenthesis is calculated first in the formula.
+Later multiplication and division are performed next and at last, Addition and subtraction.

-With the help of Subtract function, you can also find out the time differences between two-time values by using =End time – Start time formula.
-For this you have to select Time custom format “h:mm” from the Format Cells options.
+With the help of the subtract function, you can also find the time differences between two-time values using the =End time – Start time formula.
+Select Time custom format “h:mm” from the Format Cells options for this.

 This has been a guide to Subtraction in Excel.
-Here we discuss the Subtraction Formula and how to use Subtraction in Excel along with practical examples and downloadable excel template.
+Here we discuss the Subtraction Formula and how to use Subtraction in Excel, along with practical examples and a downloadable Excel template.
 You can also go through our other suggested articles –